 Insolvency at Hauswirth: 120 employees affected in Kittsee

-Overview of the bankruptcy
+Overview of bankruptcy